Vicodin may be used safely in some circumstances during pregnancy, but it should only be taken under the direction of a doctor.

 Vicodin is an opiate analgesic medication, which has been studied and found to be safe for use during pregnancy.
 However, research also notes that the use of opioid drugs later in pregnancy has been found to result in neonatal abstinence syndrome, which happens when a baby goes into withdrawal after birth.

-One of the factors that will determine how risky Vicodin use is during pregnancy is the amount of drug used and the length of time is being used.
+One of the factors that will determine how risky Vicodin use is during pregnancy is the amount of drug used and the length of time it is being used.
 Women who take Vicodin for a short period and under their doctor’s guidance can use the medication safely to treat painful conditions.

 Even when women take opioids as prescribed, their babies can still experience withdrawal symptoms after birth if the medications are taken later in pregnancy.